URLDecoder

-How to Decode URLs in Golang
+How to perform URL decoding in Golang

 In this article, you'll learn how to URL decode query strings or form parameters in Golang.
 URL Decoding is the inverse operation of URL encoding.
 It converts the encoded characters back to their normal form.

-URL Decoding a Query string in Golang
+URL Decoding a Query String in Golang

 Go's net/url package contains a built-in method called QueryUnescape to unescape/decode a string.
 The following example shows how to decode a query string in Golang -